yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted.md

 showAsideToc: true
 ---

-Use the `yugabyted` binary and its options to configure a one-node YugabyteDB cluster.
-The `yugabyted` executable file is located in the `bin` directory of YugabyteDB home.
+Use the `yugabyted` binary, with its commands and options, to start a one-node YugabyteDB cluster, explore a demo instance of YugabyteDB. and use the YugabyteDB Admin Console.
+The `yugabyted` executable file is located in the YugabyteDB home's `bin` directory.

 {{< note title="Note" >}}

-`yugabyted` is under active development with new features and functionality.
-You can use `yugabyted` along with the [`yb-ctl`](../../../admin/yb-ctl) utility to quickly develop and test YugabyteDB on your local environment.
+`yugabyted` is under active development with new features and functionality being added incrementally.
+Until development is completed, use `yugabyted` along with the [`yb-ctl`](../../../admin/yb-ctl) utility to quickly develop and test YugabyteDB in your local environment.
 For production deployments, configure your YugabyteDB clusters using [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master).

 {{< /note >}}